elenderg/PAL-1000/instruções de compilação.md

 `If the term's nickname is not blank, prepend "_original "_ to the term's nickname.`

-`Add several fragments given "_put_" and the term's variable and "_into_" and the local and the rider's token's first.`
+`Add several fragments given "put_" and the term's variable and "_into_" and the local and the rider's token's first.`

-`If the rider's token is not the period byte, abort with "_You seem to have forgotten a period around here._" and the rider; exit.`
+`If the rider's token is not the period byte, abort with "You seem to have forgotten a period around here._" and the rider; exit.`

 `Move the rider (compiler rules).`